daviddalpiaz/appliedstats/model-building.md

 If the goal of a model is to explain the relationship between the response and the predictors, we are looking for a model that is **small** and **interpretable**, but still fits the data well.
 When discussing linear models, the **size** of a model is essentially the number of $\beta$ parameters used.

 Suppose we would like to find a model that explains fuel efficiency (`mpg`) based on a car's attributes (`wt`, `year`, `cyl`, `disp`, `hp`, `acc`).
-Perhaps we are a car manufacturer trying to engineer a fuel efficient vehicle.
-If this is the case, we are interested in both which predictor variables are useful for explaining the car's fuel efficiency, as well as how those variables effect fuel efficiency.
+Perhaps we are a car manufacturer trying to engineer a fuel-efficient vehicle.
+If this is the case, we are interested in both which predictor variables are useful for explaining the car's fuel efficiency, as well as how those variables affect fuel efficiency.
 By understanding this relationship, we can use this knowledge to our advantage when designing a car.

 To explain a relationship, we are interested in keeping models as small as possible, since smaller models are easy to interpret.
-The fewer predictors the less considerations we need to make in our design process.
+The fewer predictors the fewer considerations we need to make in our design process.

 Note that *linear* models of any size are rather interpretable to begin with.
 Later in your data analysis careers, you will see more complicated models that may fit data better, but are much harder, if not impossible to interpret.
 These models aren't nearly as useful for explaining a relationship.
 This is another reason to always attempt a linear model.
 If it fits as well as more complicated methods, it will be the easiest to understand.